Amazon, Target and other retailers pull weighted infant sleepwear over safety fears

 Blumenthal said he became interested in the topic after hearing parents' anxieties and fears about weighted infant sleepwear.
 "And the more I learned, the more troubled I became and the more questions I asked that have gone unanswered," he added.

-For example, Blumenthal said Dreamland Baby's marketing claim on its website that its products "[exceeded] all Consumer Product Safety Commission standards" was misleading because there is no standard for weighted infant sleepwear.
+For example, Blumenthal said Dreamland Baby's marketing claim on its website that its products "[exceeded] all CPSC standards" was misleading because there is no standard for weighted infant sleepwear.

-Williams said that language referred to existing CPSC standards for things like flammability and lead requirements.
+Williams said that language referred to existing CPSC standards for things like flammability and lead.
 She added that although Dreamland Baby's staff didn't believe the claim was misleading, the company removed it so as not to confuse customers.

 "With us really trying to work with anybody involved — CPSC, AAP — we want to make this abundantly clear: This is what the product is.
 This is what it does.
 Here are your expected results," she said.